saphewilliam/saphe-packages/packages/react-form/README.md

   /** Optional, defines the form fields used for this form */
   fieldPack: BootstrapFieldPack,

   /** Optional, defines the global form validation mode.
-Defaults to `ValidationModes.AFTER_BLUR` */
+Defaults to `ValidationMode.AFTER_BLUR` */
-  validationMode: ValidationModes.AFTER_BLUR,
+  validationMode: ValidationMode.AFTER_BLUR,

   /** Optional, adds a recaptcha check to the form */
   recaptcha: {